Praqma/2git/docs/source-clearcase.md

 javadoc:           false
 ---

-**_Note:_** The ClearCase plugin is a WIP

 ## How it works

 A view is created for the purpose of the migration.
-For each given label, its config spec is updated with the given VOBs.
+For each matching label, a provided config spec template is updated, and the view is updated.
+Actions can then run to migrate the view contents however you see fit.

 ## Defining the source